 Jan’s psychotherapy practice is informed by many years of traditional study in self-psychology, family systems and Jungian depth psychology.
 She received her BA in psychology from Rutgers University, completing her graduate study at the New School for Social Research and the University of San Francisco.
 She has also studied at the San Francisco Jung Institute, and trained in Ericksonian hypnotherapy, EMDR, Imago couples therapy, Process Acupressure, and a number of private studies with indigenous healers.
 Alongside her professional training, Jan has a lifetime of intuitive experiences and a personal spiritual practice which includes the study of integral yoga, mindfulness meditation, shamanism and earth-based wisdom traditions.

 Jan offers her clinical consultation and psychotherapy work to individuals and couples, at her private practice offices in both San Francisco and Marin.
 She also offers classes and workshops to psychotherapists and other health professionals on the topics of integrating shamanic techniques into psychological practice and transpersonal psychology.
 Jan leads workshops and retreats that weave together meditation, ritual and shamanic journeying.
+Jan is adjunct faculty at CIIS (California Institute of Integral Studies) in the east West Psychology Department.
 She has taught and presented at the Institute of Transpersonal Psychology, Sonoma State University, Grof Transpersonal Training Program, Bioneers Conference, and numerous private venues.